 Key Considerations: An Overview

-Here is an overview of some things to consider when buying an electric guitar for a child.
+Here is an overview of some things to consider when buying an electric guitar for a kid or a new player.

 Lessons: You need to consider how your child is going to actually learn to play the instrument.
 Do you have someone to give your child lessons?
 Many music keyboards for young people include a "tutorial mode" that can be very effective, but this is not possible for electric guitars.
 The more serious you and your child get about their instrument, the more appropriate it is to consider finding a guitar teacher.
 A good teacher can change a child's life!